apache/gravitino/docs/manage-messaging-metadata-using-gravitino.md

 ## Topic operations

 :::tip
-Users should create a metalake, a catalog and a schema, then ensure that the metalake and catalog are enabled before performing topic operations.
+Users should create a metalake, a catalog and a schema, then ensure that the metalake and catalog are enabled before operating topics.
 :::

 ### Create a topic